 rdp_check.py from impacket let you check if some credentials are valid for a RDP service:

-It checks the available encryption and DoS vulnerability (without causing DoS to teh service)
+It checks the available encryption and DoS vulnerability (without causing DoS to the service) and obtains NTLM Windows info (versions).

 You can launch a new cmd to wich new credentials will be attached so, every interaction this new shell makes with the network will use the new credentials: